Reza Shirmarz: Migration

-Reza Shirmarz moved to Greece in 2010 to do research on ancient Greek culture and civilization, learn Greek language while studying at the university of Athens and translate Greek theatrical and philosophical works into Persian directly from Greek.
-Six plays of Iakovos Kambanellis were the first series of theatrical works he translated directly from Greek language into Persian.
-He received a scholarship from the Greek Ministry of Foreign Affairs with the effort and assistance of Konstantinos Passalis, the cultural deputy of Greek embassy in Iran in 2009.
+Reza Shirmarz moved to Greece in 2010 to carry out research on ancient Greek culture and civilization, learn Greek language while studying at the university of Athens and translate Greek theatrical and philosophical works into Persian directly from Greek.
+Six plays of Iakovos Kambanellis were the first series of theatrical works he translated directly from the Greek language into Persian.

 He has been translating the complete works of Aristotle into Persian language of which the first volume (The Poetics) was published in 2017.
 The book was sold out in a short time and was republished in 2020.
-Reza Shirmarz announced in one of his recent interviews that he is translating the eight books of Aristotle into Persian at the moment along with other projects he is carrying out.
-He said that Rhetoric is going to be published soon by major Iranian publishing company called Ghoghnoos.
-In addition to his research and translation activities, Shirmarz wrote several plays such as Immigrants, The Corners of Death, The Pipe, Tsunami, etc. in English while living in Greece.
-His play Immigrants was translated into Greece a couple of years ago.
+Reza Shirmarz announced in one of his recent interviews that he is translating the eight books of Aristotle into Persian at the moment, along with other projects he is carrying out.
+He said that Rhetoric is going to be published soon by a major Iranian publishing company called Ghoghnoos.
+In addition to his research and translation activities, Shirmarz wrote several plays, such as Immigrants, The Corners of Death, The Pipe, Tsunami, etc., in English while living in Greece.
+His play Immigrants was translated into Greece two years ago.